 Penalties.
-Civil and criminal penalties are provided for failure to file a report, or if the report contains material omissions or misstatements.
+Civil and criminal penalties are provided for failure to file a report, or if the report contains material omissions or misstatements and for structuring the transportation of currency or monetary instruments to avoid filing a report.
 Also, the entire amount of the currency or monetary instrument may be subject to seizure and forfeiture.